JaXRTS/jaxrts/doc/source/first-spectrum.rst

         T_e=2 * ureg.electron_volt / ureg.k_B,  # T_e is the electron temperature.
     )

-Now, we also have to define a :py:class:`jaxrts.Setup`. :py:mod:`jpu` and also allows to convert string to quantities with units, as you can see below.
+Now, we also have to define a :py:class:`jaxrts.setup.Setup`. :py:mod:`jpu` also allows to convert string to quantities with units, as you can see below.

 .. code:: python